geertj/gruvi/docs/index.rst

 Gruvi values:

 * Performance.
-Gruvi's main dependencies, libuv and greenlet, have a very strong focus on performance and so does Gruvi itself.
+Gruvi's main dependencies, libuv and fibers, have a very strong focus on performance and so does Gruvi itself.
 Gruvi also contains a very fast HTTP implementation based on the Joyent/Node.js event driven http-parser_.
 * Scalability.
-Thanks to libuv and the low memory usage of greenlets, Gruvi can support hundreds of thousands of concurrent connections.
+Thanks to libuv and the low memory usage of fibers, Gruvi can support hundreds of thousands of concurrent connections.
 * Platform support.
 All supported platforms (Posix, Mac OSX and Windows) are first-class citizens.
 This is mostly thanks to libuv.